scottaohara/accessibility_interview_questions/README.md

 - Describe your thoughts on how a single page web app should handle focus when a new screen loads.
 - Name an ARIA attribute that requires either a child/parent relationship or a pairing role.
 - What is your understanding of "accessible name computation" and how it affects modifying the way screen readers announce certain content?
+- What are some issues with modifying normal scrolling behavior?
+For example: infinite scrolling or scrolljacking.

 ## Design
 - Talk about the pros and cons of flat and [skeuomorphic design](http://whatis.techtarget.com/definition/skeuomorphism) trends in regards to accessibility.
 - Explain the importance of color contrast in designing for inclusion.
 - Besides `:hover`, name other states an actionable element (links, buttons, form controls, etc.) could have styles for, and why providing them is important?
-- What are your thoughts on the removal of visual focus indicators for UI elements?
+- When might it be appropriate to remove the visual outline from a focused element?
 - If a form or form field were to return an error message, where might you want those error messages to be located?
 - How can utilizing animation in an interface affect the user experience?
-- Explain how you would make an infographic accessible for screen reader users.
+- Explain how you could make an infographic accessible for screen reader users.
-- What are some issues with modifying normal scrolling behavior?
-For example: infinite scrolling or scrolljacking.
 - Why is color alone insufficient to draw attention to actionable elements, or to convey state?